calebwin/quill/README.md

-# quill
-A high-level API for computing the edit distance between two strings

 ## What this is
 There are many sophisticated algorithms for calculating edit distance or the number of edits needed to change one string into another string.
 These algorithms compute a variety of metrics that count different types of edits (additions, deletions, substitutions, and/or transpositions).
 Quill packages three of these algorithms into a simple API.